RCasatta/nexus_relay/README.md

 ### Random ID

-The response from the server will include this same ID in the reply, can be length from 0 to 10 chars
+The response from the server will include this same ID in the reply for linking request and response if they interleaves.
+Can be length from 0 to 10 chars

 ### Length